kurapica/IGAS/Loop/README.md

 All structs can used to validate values. ( Normally, you won't need to write the 'validation' code yourselves.)

-When the value is a table, and we may expect the table contains fields with the expected type values, and the **System.Table** can only be used to check whether the value is a table.
+When the value is a table, and we may expect the table contains fields with expected type values, and the **System.Table** can only be used to check whether the value is a table.

 Take a position table as the example, we may expect the table has two fields : **x** - the horizontal position, **y** - the vertical position, and the fields' values should all be numbers.
 So, we can declare a **member** struct type like :